The Candidacy Exam is typically held in the third year.

-It is an oral examination lasting 90 minutes, at which The Candidate should plan to speak for about 45 minutes.
+It is an oral examination lasting 90-120 minutes, at which The Candidate should plan to speak for about 40-45 minutes.

 The report is essentially a thesis proposal and should include:

 The entirety of the thesis proposal should be understandable by astronomers in a different area of specialization.
-Note that your thesis commitee should have some of these.
+Note that your thesis commitee should have some of these!

 Please do not use "apjemulate" or any such similar journal style formatting in your submission.
 This is not a paper being published in a journal, but your proposal for thesis research at Caltech.

-However, should there be major changes in direction, then you should be sure to consult and possibly re-convene your committee members for advice and for approval of any change in scope or time line.
+However, should there be major changes in direction, you should be sure to consult and possibly re-convene your committee members for advice and for approval of the change in scope or time line.

 You are always free to "check in" with your committee members to discuss your research